influxdata/flux/libflux/flux/FLUXDOC.md

-# Flux Doc Comments
+# Flux doc comments

+## Project background and goals

-In the interest of establishing a single source of authority for Flux documentation, Flux will soon support doc comments in `stdlib`.
+In order to establish a single source for Flux documentation, Flux will soon support doc comments in `stdlib`.
 Work is underway to integrate the documentation generated from doc comments into the `flux` crate, and expose them as JSON data for broader consumption.
-This document defines the details of how Flux doc comments should be written and formatted.

 The end goals of this project are as follows: